kean/articles/2021-06-02-lazy-image.markdown

 ## Implementation

-I initially started working on a pure-SwiftUI version of `LazyImage`, but quickly realized there were practically no advantages of doing that, but there were some limitations.
-And I still needed to use UIKit at least partially if I wanted to use [Gifu](https://github.com/kaishin/Gifu) for animated image rendering.
+I initially started working on a pure-SwiftUI version of `LazyImage`, but quickly realized there were practically no advantages of doing that, but there were limitations.
+I also still need to use UIKit at least partially if I wanted to use [Gifu](https://github.com/kaishin/Gifu) for animated image rendering.

-Instead of an initially planned one component, I made two: `LazyImageView` for UIKit and AppKit and `LazyImage`, a thin wrapper on top of it for SwiftUI.
+So instead of the initially planned one component, I made two: `LazyImageView` for UIKit and AppKit and `LazyImage`, a thin wrapper on top of it for SwiftUI.
 They both have equivalent APIs, which makes it easy to learn them.
 And I didn't need to re-implement any of the functionality, which is great.
-My initial SwiftUI implementation was using [@StateObject](https://developer.apple.com/documentation/swiftui/stateobject), making it iOS 14+ only.
+My initial SwiftUI implementation was also using [@StateObject](https://developer.apple.com/documentation/swiftui/stateobject), making it iOS 14+ only.
 But with the new approach, I dropped the deployment target to iOS 13.

 I also added an escape hatch similar to [SwiftUI Introspect](https://github.com/siteline/SwiftUI-Introspect).
 So if some features are not yet exposed in `LazyImage` or SwiftUI, there is a "legal" way to access the underlying UIKit or AppKit components.